SMS Seri Puteri

-The 46th Sekolah Berasrama Penuh in Malaysia, the school consists of only female students who got straight As in PT3 selected throughout the country.
-Starting from 2016, Seseri takes in form 1 students who got 5As in their UPSR examination.
-During 2017, Seseri takes in students who scored 6As - 4As due to the changes made in the UPSR format.
+Inducted as the 46th Sekolah Berasrama Penuh in Malaysia, the school consists of only selected female students who got straight As in PT3 throughout the country.
+Starting from 2016, SESERI admits Form 1 students who got 5As in their UPSR examination.
+During 2017, SESERI takes in students who scored 6As - 4As due to the changes made in the UPSR format.

 The school consists of an administrative block, a science laboratories block, academic blocks, main hall, a cafeteria and a court called Gelanggang Anggerik Sari.
 In the hostel, there are three residential blocks, a mosque, a dining hall and a sports field.